FedCod: An Efficient Communication Protocol for Cross-Silo Federated Learning with Coding: Related Work

-From a network perspective, only a few studies use hierarchical aggregation to address the system heterogeneity and save communication resources~\cite{abad2020hierarchical,wang2021resource,xu2022hierfedml}.
-They divide the clients into cluster based on the network topology and graphic proximity, and perform early aggregation in the cluster.
+\textit{Network optimizations.} From a network perspective, only a few studies use hierarchical aggregation to address the system heterogeneity and save communication resources~\cite{abad2020hierarchical,wang2021resource,xu2022hierfedml}.
+They divide the clients into clusters based on the network topology and geographic proximity, and perform early aggregation in the cluster.
 The early aggregated models are uploaded from the clusters to the server for final aggregation.
 Clients in the same cluster often have more stable network connections to each other, and early aggregation in the group can reduce bandwidth consumption, speeding up the upload process.
 This paradigm is more appropriate for cross-device scenarios where most clients are in the same Local Area Network (LAN) or base station coverage area.
 While in the cross-silo scenario, there are fewer opportunities to leverage this type of ``locality'' due to the geo-distributed nature.
+Instead, if the transmission speed between the clients performing early aggregation is not fast enough, the efficiency will be worse than traditional direct server-to-client communication.
+In contrast, \sys uses coding strategies to better adapt to cross-silo FL networks in WAN environments, achieving more efficient communication with the same model quality.